-The reunion of the MBChB class of 1968 was held on the 12th and 13th of December 2018 and it coincided with the Golden Graduation ceremony, a ceremony celebrating 50 years since graduating with a MBChB for our alumni.
-This Golden Graduation was extra special as it was on the same day as the installation of Vice-Chancellor Professor Mamokgethi Phakeng.
+The 50th reunion of the MBChB class of 1968 was held in December and as in previous years, it was planned to coincide with the University’s Golden Graduation ceremony.
+This is a ceremony for all UCT graduates of 50 years ago, established to celebrate this milestone with alumni.
+The Golden Graduation was extra special as it also included the installation of Vice-Chancellor Professor Mamokgethi Phakeng.

 Fifty years ago, we climbed Jammie steps and entered the Hall to the strains of Gadeamus Igitur to receive our MB ChB Degrees.
 Fifty years later a much smaller group of us entered the same but newly re-named hall to the drumbeats of African drummers - we were marching to a different drumbeat indeed.